 The ship in which he invested his fate, the Klarabeek (occasionally referred to as Klarenbeek, and thought to be named for a place outside the ship’s home port Middelburg in the Netherlands called both Klarebeek and Klarenbeek), was commanded by Captain Christiaan van Damme and was bound for the East Indies.
 They set out from Rotterdam on 2nd May 1730, passing by Fort Rammekens at Middelburg further down the coast 11 days later, possibly to pick up the last members of the crew, which consisted of 121 seafarers, 66 soldiers and 6 craftsmen.
-They also seem to have spent a week in a place by the name of S. Tiago from 21st June.
-The reference may possibly be to a fort south of Lisbon (or perhaps on Madeira), but there are many places of this name, so we cannot be entirely sure.

 6 november kapade vi ankaret och gick till segels att fortsätta vår resa som ännu var 1600 mil till Batavia.
 Här vid vill jag anföra att vi uti detta förberörde Cap hämtade färsk vatten samt färsk kost och därhos fingo vi i stället för 12 döda av några och femtio tillika friskt folk i stället, så att talet på vår besättning åter blev som förr, då vi utgingo från Amsterdam 180 själar, men vi lämnade våra sjuka i det där varande sjukhus.